simondotm/ym2149f/README.md

 ## Challenges
 ### Frequency Range
 The SN76489 frequency range is determined by its clock speed, and for higher clocked systems (such as the BBC Micro at 4Mhz) it is not possible to reproduce lower frequencies.
 The script does its best to simulate these using periodic noise where appropriate, however a more accurate render can be generated by setting a lower SN clock speed.

+### Using Periodic Noise for Bass
+We can use the "tuned" periodic noise generator on the SN chip to allow us to 'simulate' that missing frequency range.
+This technique is the default setting for `sn2ym.py`, and generally (depending on the tune) delivers a much nicer & richer output.

+However, since there is only one periodic noise channel, we have to approximate bass as best we can - particularly in scenarios where multiple tone channels are playing low-frequency tones (in which case we pick the lowest frequency, with some bias toward the channel which we've determined contains the most "bass line" content).
+This technique generally works pretty well.

+The other compromise that using periodic noise for bass presents, is that we have to share/interleave our bass notes with percussion (since both are effectively "noises" and we only have 1 noise channel).
+We give percussive sounds priority over bass, which generally gives pleasing results.

+An important note here is that the tuning of Periodic noise on the SN76489 is influenced by which bit of the chip's LFSR (Linear feedback shift register) is tapped (bit 15 or bit 16).
+The BBC Micro uses bit 15 (whereas other systems like the Sega Master System use bit 16).

+See [here for more info](https://gist.github.com/simondotm/84a08066469866d7f2e6aad875e598be) on that if you are interested.

+### Software Simulated Bass

+The low-end frequencies that SN76489 hardware cannot reproduce (when the SN76489 is clocked at typical rates) range between 30-122Hz.
+The good news is that these are the type of frequencies that humble 8-bit CPU's can cope with and most systems have hardware timers that can accurately implement interrupts at such frequencies without overwhelming the CPU.

+It is therefore possible to reproduce these frequencies by implementing a "software square wave".

+First we set a target tone register to the highest frequency (eg. 125Khz - effectively constanst level output) and then we modulate the channel's attenuation at a given frequency to synthesize the correct duty cycle for a low frequency squarewave tone to be output.

+Using this technique allows the full 12-bit range of the YM to be reproduced on the SN76489, and is a significant improvement over the periodic noise bass, since it does not limit bass to one channel or require the need to share the percussion/noise channel.

+#### Software Bass - Data Format

+When the `-bass` option is enabled on the `ym2sn.py` commandline, the output VGM will be modified as follows:
+* Any tone register low-end frequencies outside the 10-bit hardware range of the SN76489 are adjusted:
+  * They are divided by 4 (2-bit shift down)
+  * Bit 15 of the 2-byte (16-bit) tone register data value is set.
+(In practice this will be bit 6 of the second DATA byte sent to a tone register).

+The software decoder must then interpret this bit as a "software bass" frequency and route the tone data to it's own squarewave generator instead of the hardware.

+If this bit is not set, the tone data can be sent directly to the hardware as usual.

+Any VGM that is output using this setting will be VGM file-format compatible, but hardware-incompatible, so they will sound incorrect if played in a standard VGM player.

+*Note: Ensure your VGM file processing toolchain does not mask out this bit (for example some tools might do this to enforce the 10-bit tone register format of the SN76489).*

 ### Envelopes
 Quite a lot of Atari ST tunes don't really use the envelope feature much, which makes conversions of these tunes a bit easier.